 Includes all other races not shown separately, unknown education level, and unknown disability status.

-Data for years not listed in the pdf-version of "Health, United States, 2011" are taken from the attached excel-version of the report.
+Data for years not listed in the pdf-version of "Health, United States, 2012" were taken from the attached excel-version of the report.